jhunt/hash/README.md

 The y-axis is measured in nanoseconds.

-SDBM/32 has pretty dismal performance (75th percentile is no better than ~200ns/op and can get as high as ~300ns/op) compared to all the others.
-If we drop the worst three (sdbm/32, lookup3/32, and jenkins1/32), we can see more nuance between the top performers:
+Both SDBM and FNV1a have pretty dismal performance (75th percentile is no better than ~200ns/op and can get as high as ~300ns/op) compared to all the others.
+If we drop the worst four (fnv1a, sdbm, lookup3, and jenkins1), we can see more nuance between the top performers:

 ![Execution Times (top performers)](viz/words/ns/fast.png)